 The goal of the Tennessee Clinical and Translational Science Institute (TN-CTSI) is to enhance the translation of research in order to improve human health by fostering innovation in research methods, training, and career development.
-The ability of the TN-CTSI to successfully meet this goal will depend on the engagement of the clinical and translational scientists to participate in educational, scientific, and programmatic activities of the Institute.
+The ability of the TN-CTSI to successfully meet this goal will depend on the engagement of the clinical and translational scientists and community partners to participate in educational, scientific, and programmatic activities of the Institute.
 By being engaged and becoming a member, our TN-CTSI can provide guidance toward specific resources that may be vital to the completion of a research project.
 As a member you will also receive information about the latest research news, training, and funding opportunities available to you through the TN-CTSI.
 Membership is open to every department and all colleges at the UT.

 If you are affiliated with a university or college and would like to become a TN-CTSI member, the below Membership Application must be completed including submission of a current biosketch, curriculum vitae, or resume and translational research interests.

 Please click here to review the Directory of our Current Members.

 Appointments for faculty will be available in the categories of Senior Scientist and Associate Scientist depending on faculty status and academic rank.
 Staff and students will be appointed by their designated category.

 If you are a potential community partner and are interested in becoming a TN-CTSI member, please see the Become a Community Partner webpage for instructions on how to apply.